horakjakub/react-experiments/README.md

-# PROJECT PLAN
+# TODO

-2. Add tests for everything
+.
+Add tests for everything
-3. Check possibilities of testing with Storybook
+.
+Check possibilities of testing with Storybook
-4. Introduce React.StrictMode
+.
+Introduce React.StrictMode
-5. Pure Component and use memo
+.
+Pure Component and use memo
-6. use hooks
+. use hooks
-7. Better prettier settings
+.
+Better prettier settings
-8. Test on mobile devices
+.
+Test on mobile devices
-9. Placeholder for situation when image cannot be fetched
-10. Error handling (maybe in modal)
+.
+Placeholder for situation when image cannot be fetched .
+Error handling (maybe in modal)
-11. Check nullable is justified in hooks
+.
+Check nullable is justified in hooks
-12. Improve logic behind "no results" in Video Channels
+.
+Improve logic behind "no results" in Video Channels .
+Replace img in VideoChannel component with picture with different sources if possible

 TEST

-1. Check tests naming convention
+- Check if cleaning container before each is necessary (maybe with `screen.debug`)

 Detailed changes description to have a clean code in the repository:

-- move common types into "common-types" directory,
-- add types to mocked data

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).